ashwanijha04/Data_Analysis/README.md

 ## Files
 This contains two files -
-1. Titanic Data Analysis
+1. Titanic Data Analysis.ipynb : This is a jupyter notebook where the analysis is done.
-2. Titanic Data set
+2. titanic-data.csv : This is the dataset which is analyzed.

 ## Disclaimer
 This is an original work and copying from it will lead to disobeying Udacity's honor code.